Autumn Term 2 2022

 “I had to make larger holes so the pistons would move.”

-This half term, we will be working on our presentation and algorithm skills using Keynote.
-The children will work with algorithms to create a maths quiz of their own.
+This half term, we will be working on our presentation and coding skills using Scratch Jr. The children will work with coding to create a maths quiz of their own.
 We will be asking open and closed questions as part of our quizzes.
 Debugging will play a big part of our learning.
-When we test each other’s maths quizzes, we will be able to fix links, images that are out of place or other animations.
+When we test each other’s maths quizzes, we will be able to fix sprites, images that are out of place or other animations.

 Our topic is linked to History this half term.
-To kick-start our new topic on the first day back, Year 4 will take part in a 19th century style themed day.
+To kick-start our new topic, Year 4 will take part in a 19th century style themed day.
 We will experience what a Victorian school day was like as we dress up as Victorian school children.
 We will deepen our knowledge and understanding about the lives of children throughout the Victorian times.

 To kick-start our new Victorian topic, Year 4 took part in a 19th century style themed day.
 To get into character, we dressed up as Victorian school children.
 We experienced what a Victorian school day would have been like as we had to obey strict rules, write on slates, chant our times tables and solve arithmetic problems related to Victorian money.
 We also had to use impeccable handwriting in our copy books, read old fashioned fables and find the moral of the stories.